Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 If you'd like to share a section with someone, wave your mouse cursor over the heading and a permanent link icon will appear.
 You can click it or copy it.
 It is my invisible gift to you so you can give to others.

 If you'd like to fix some spelling, some grammar, or help out with the guide in some way, there is an "edit" button at the top right of each page.
 This will link you to the Github project page and let you submit a pull request.
-Good things happen to people who submits pull requests.
+Good things happen to people who submit pull requests.

 Each text block has a copy-and-paste icon.
 Click it to copy the text block into your clipboard.